Here’s a topic I bet you haven’t thought much about: mobile keywords.

 If you want to have the best chance of ranking well on mobile, keep your keywords short.
-2 to 3 words is a good place to be.

 You can see how the keywords become shorter and more basic in a mobile environment.
 The word “restaurant” is replaced with “food,” for example.

 This small case study shows how mobile users as a group approach searching.
 It’s a very functional thing for them.
 They want a certain result, and they’re looking for the straightest path to that result.

 These shorter keywords are the types of keywords that people are going to use on mobile.
 Focus on these types of keywords, and then dominate those keywords.

 Location, Location, Location

 In most cases, mobile searches have a location component.
 To put that into perspective, Google has reported that 94% of smartphone users search for location-based info.